mrdk/mind/doc/streams.rst

 .. word:: /stream	( -- n ) |K|, "per-stream"

    Number of bytes in a stream data structure.

-.. word:: 'instream	( -- addr ) |K|, "tick-instream"

-   Variable that contains the address of the current stream.

 .. word:: get	        ( -- ) |K|

    Read one element of the current stream. `line#` is updated if the